Md-Mursaleen/EcoScan-app/README.md

 ## Enhancement Proposals

-To transform EcoScan into a scalable, production-ready platform, here are proposed enhancements categorized by technical and product aspects:
+To transform EcoScan into a scalable and production-ready platform, here are proposed enhancements combining technical and product aspects:

 ### 1. Scaling the Backend for Larger User Loads

 - **Move to a Microservices Architecture**: Break down monolithic logic (e.g., image analysis, scoring, rewards) into separate services to ensure independent scaling.
-- **Asynchronous Processing**: Offload image classification and OpenAI Vision API calls to background workers using tools like **BullMQ** (Node.js), **Celery** (Python), or a job queue service.
+- **Asynchronous Processing**: Offload image classification and OpenAI API calls to background workers using tools like **BullMQ** (Node.js), **Celery** (Python), or a job queue service.
 - **Cloud Scalability**: Deploy backend to auto-scaling environments like **AWS Lambda**, **Google Cloud Run**, or **Azure App Service**.